sreekanthmettles/beneficiary-fhir-data/rfcs/0000-since-parameter.md

 The second change is to support the `_lastUpdated` query parameter for resource searches per the FHIR specification \[[5](#ref5)\].
 FHIR specifies a set of comparison operators to go along with this filter.
 BFD supports the `eq`, `lt`, `le`, `gt` and `ge` operators.
 Two `_lastUpdated` parameters can be specified to form the upper and lower bounds of a time interval.

-Many records in the BFD database where loaded before this RFC and have a null `lastUpdated` field.
+Many records in the BFD database have a null `lastUpdated` field.
 The BFD treats these records as if they have an early `lastUpdated` value.
 Searches with a `_lastUpdated` parameter without a lower bound match these records; Likewise, searches with a lower bound never match these records.
 This design allows a single query to retrieve both records with and without a `lastUpdate`.

 ### Bulk Export Implementors Details